 The short answer: Yes, but in moderation.

-The long answer: Containing protein and carbohydrates, peas are vegetables that cats can safely consume.
+The long answer: Containing protein and carbohydrates, peas are legumes that cats can safely consume.
 They are excellent sources of fiber, which can help support gastrointestinal health.
 Green or garden peas, snow peas, and snap peas are the three types of peas that can be eaten by your cat.

 How to feed peas to your cat: Cats can consume fresh, frozen, or cooked peas as long as they are prepared without any seasoning.
 Salt, garlic, and onion are harmful ingredients that should not be used when cooking peas for cats.
 Also, avoid serving canned peas since these may have preservatives and be high in salt.